XuanLTK/SQL_Ecommerce-Sale-Performance-Analysis/README.md

 > Useful information that users should know, even when skimming content.

-### Query 08: Calculate cohort map from pageview to addtocart to purchase in last 3 month.
+### Query 08: Calculate cohort map from product view to "addtocart" to "purchase" in Jan, Feb, and March 2017.
+The output should be calculated in product level.
 * SQL code

 <img width="700" alt="Image" src="https://github.com/user-attachments/assets/43362203-646f-45a3-9b3f-c7da8b4bffb7" />